-- 911. The individual Plaintiffs seek the relief sought in this Statement of Claim based upon violations of their individual rights under section 7 and 15 of the Canadian Charter of Rights and Freedoms, Part I of the Constitution Act, 1982 (hereinafter the "Charter"), which are not justified under section 1 of the Charter. - 1012.
-To the extent that it is necessary in order to fully present to this Honourable Court the significant constitutional questions raised by this case, the individual and corporate Plaintiffs also seek the relief in the public interest on the following grounds: this proceeding raises serious legal questions; the Plaintiffs have a genuine interest in the resolution of the questions posed; and there is no other reasonable and effective manner in which the full scope of these legal questions may be brought before this Honourable Court.
+- 11. The individual Plaintiffs seek the relief sought in this Statement of Claim based upon violations of their individual rights under section 7 and 15 of the Canadian Charter of Rights and Freedoms, Part I of the Constitution Act, 1982 (hereinafter the "Charter"), which are not justified under section 1 of the Charter. - 12.
+To the extent that it is necessary in order to fully present to this Honourable Court the significant constitutional questions raised by this case, the individual and corporate Plaintiffs also seek the relief in the public interest on the following grounds: basis that, in all the circumstances, the proposed suit is a reasonable and effective way to bring the issues that it raises before the court.
+Further, this proceeding raises serious legal questions; the Plaintiffs have a genuine interest in the resolution of the questions posed; and there is no other reasonable and effective manner in which the full scope of these legal questions may be brought before this Honourable Court.